Didoune-code/Pycaso_main/README.md

 # Pycaso
 PYthon module for CAlibration of cameras by SOloff’s method

-Pycaso is a python code used to calibrate any pair of cameras using the method of Soloff (or the direct method).
+Pycaso is a python code used to calibrate any pair of cameras using the method of Soloff (or the direct methods (Lagrange and Zernike)).
 This method links detected points X from cameras 1 and 2 to the real position x in the 3D-space.
 It is divided in two parts :
 - Calibration : A lot of coordinates (**X**=(X,Y) and **x**(x,y,z)) are known and a polynomial form P can be estimate for each coordinate X_i = P(**x**)
 - Identification : With a Levenberg-Marcquardt algorithm, it is possible to build new points into the 3D-space using the detected points **X** and the polynomials P (**x** = f(P1(X1), P2(Y1), P3(X2), P4(Y2))